SterlingButters/plaidash/README.md

         $ npm publish
         ```
         _Publishing your component to NPM will make the JavaScript bundles available on the unpkg CDN.
 By default, Dash servers the component library's CSS and JS from the remote unpkg CDN, so if you haven't published the component package to NPM you'll need to set the `serve_locally` flags to `True` (unless you choose `False` on `publish_on_npm`).
 We will eventually make `serve_locally=True` the default, [follow our progress in this issue](https://github.com/plotly/dash/issues/284)._
-5. Share your component with the community! https://community.plot.ly/c/dash
-    1. Publish this repository to GitHub
-    2. Tag your GitHub repository with the plotly-dash tag so that it appears here: https://github.com/topics/plotly-dash
-    3. Create a post in the Dash community forum: https://community.plot.ly/c/dash